 You can verify if push notifications are being registered (that pop up that asks you whether or not you want to receive push notifications) on devices in User Insights.
-It won't be instantaneous, so giving User Insights around 10 minutes or so to pick up
+It won't be instantaneous, so giving User Insights around 10 minutes or so to pick up.

 Upon clicking on a user you would see this screen:

 Upon checking out user insights, you can see if push tokens are being distributed.
-In the example above, push tokens are not being distributed so that particular user would not get pushes at all if it he/she had a dev or production build.
+In the example above, push tokens are not being distributed so that particular user would not get pushes at all if he/she had a dev or production build.

-If Push Tokens are present, whether you're distributing to dev devices or production devices, you should be good to go in terms of testing out pushes in both environments by following the Push Notification Guide here.
+If Push Tokens are present, whether you're distributing to dev devices or prod devices, you should be good to go in terms of testing out pushes in both environments by following the Push Notification Guide here.